rasor/rasor.github.io/content/2020/HwDebianOnPi.md

 Title: Install "Raspberry Pi OS with desktop" on Pi 400
 Date: 2099-01-01 00:00
 Category: DevOps
-Tags: #linux, #os, #debian
+Tags: #linux, #os, #debian, #pi, #pi400

 # Intro

 I wanted to use a [Raspberry Pi 400](https://www.raspberrypi.org/products/raspberry-pi-400) as a desktop alternative to a ChromeBook meaning a cheap PC mostly just for browsing the internet.

+Info:

+* A Pi 400 is almost a Pi 4B with keyboard included and fixed 4GB RAM
+* A Pi 4B typical bare-board active current consumption is just [600mA](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md)

 ## HW